-One of the cultural trips offered was a visit to an authentic, small coffee farm or “Finca”, on the outskirts of Jardin, a not to be missed old Colonial town, four hours from Medellin – driving at “Lucas speed”, we reached it in two hours with a couple of brief stops for photo opps.
+One of the cultural trips was a visit to an authentic, small coffee farm or “Finca”, on the outskirts of Jardin.
+This old Colonial town is four hours from Medellin.
+Driving at “Lucas speed”, we reached it in two hours with a couple of brief stops for photo opps.

 The center of Jardin has a beautiful landscaped square, and mature trees framing the Cathedral.
 The houses around the square are so perfect, one may wonder if it is a facade.

-Most of the houses are two stories, freshly painted in bright shiny colors, a Colombian version of trompe l’oil embellishments decorating the doors and windows and colorful flower baskets with trailing plants hanging from the balconies.
+Most of the houses are two stories, freshly painted in bright shiny colors, a Colombian version of trompe l’oil embellishments decorating the doors and windows.
+Colorful flower baskets with trailing plants hang from the balconies.

-Lucas suggested one of the coffee shops and we sat down to enjoy real Colombian coffee and paused to watch the passing show before making the scenic drive to the Finca on the outskirts of Jardin.
+Lucas suggested one of the coffee shops and we sat down to enjoy real Colombian coffee.
+We paused to watch the passing show before making the scenic drive to the Finca, on the outskirts of Jardin.

-The Coffee Farm proved to be an enlightening experience and I had no idea how many stages are involved in the process from planting the coffee bean to ordering my addictive cappuccino at home.
+The Coffee Farm proved to be an enlightening experience.
+I had no idea how many stages are involved in the process from planting the coffee bean to ordering my addictive cappuccino at home.

-The Government does assist them.
-In the case of this farm, a Government Agency supplied an architectural drawing for the building where the coffee is processed and also helped in buying the machinery.
+The Government assists them.
+In the case of this farm, a Government Agency supplied an architectural drawing for the building where the coffee is processed and helped in buying the machinery.

-The favorable climate and altitude (6,000 fee above sea level) plus volcanic ash in the soil creates a terroir that encourages the plants to continually grow and bear fruit, allowing for about three harvests a year.
-One of the photos shows green and red berries and also a flower proving this point, all three stages present at the same time.
+The favorable climate and altitude (6,000 feet above sea level) plus volcanic ash in the soil creates a terroir.
+This encourages the plants to continually grow and bear fruit, allowing for about three harvests a year.
+One of the photos shows green and red berries and a flower proving this point, all three stages present at the same time.

-In order to maintain this quality, the farmer has to be exceptionally careful in sorting the beans.
-They need to be fully ripe and sweet, Any green or over mature beans can affect the taste and contaminate the final product.
+In order to maintain this quality, the farmer must be exceptionally careful in sorting the beans.
+They need to be fully ripe and sweet.
+Any green or over-mature beans can affect the taste and contaminate the final product.

-Another form of transport are what seemed to be motorcycle taxis.
+Another form of transport is what seemed to be motorcycle taxis.
 It is a shell built around a motorcycle that can transport two or three people inexpensively.